deftio/quikchat/README.md

 ## Features

+* Themeable with CSS (examples for light and dark)
-* Callback function for message events
+* Callback function for all message events (allows monitoring)
 * Responsive design for various screen sizes and resizes with parent container
-* Themeable with CSS (examples for light and dark)
 * Hideable/Showable Title and Text Entry areas allows flexibility of usage
-* Full history storage and retrieval
+* Full message history storage and retrieval
 * History can be fed directly to OpenAI / Mistral / Ollama compatible APIs for context aware chats
-* Available via NPM and CDN
+* Available via NPM and CDN & github
 * Provided in UMD and ESM formats
 * Multiple separate instances can run on a single page
 * Multiple users can be in a chat